Kevin O'Connor (footballer, born 1995)

-Kevin Patrick O'Connor (born 7 May 1995) is an Irish footballer who plays as a midfielder and full back for FC Naples in the USL League One.
+Kevin Patrick O'Connor (born 7 May 1995) is an Irish professional footballer who plays as a midfielder and full back for FC Naples in the USL League One.

 Club career

 Republic of Ireland

 Born in 1995, O'Connor began his career with Waterford United in 2013.
 In his second season with the club, he scored twice, once in a 3–1 victory against Wexford and another goal in a 1–1 draw against Galway.
 After trialling with English Championship club Bournemouth, he signed for League of Ireland club Cork City on 28 April 2015.
 On 31 August 2015, he scored his debut goal for the club in a 3–1 victory over St Patrick's Athletic.
 On 22 July 2016, he scored the lone goal in a 1–0 victory over Swedish club Häcken in the UEFA Europa League.
 He volleyed a free kick of Greg Bolger, which entered the goal following a deflection from Häcken defender Emil Wahlstrom.
 On 6 December 2016, he renewed his contract with the club for the 2017 League of Ireland Premier Division season.